RobzLegz/RobzLegz/README.md

 I enjoy writing code and learning new programming languages and skills.

 - 🟣 I'm currently learning elixir
-- 👯 I’m looking to collaborate on Full stack web development
+- 🤖 Developing software to learn
 - 📫 How to reach me: [robzlegz@gmail.com](mailto:robzlegz@gmail.com)

 ## Find me around the web 🌍